The path of the empathic artist is a difficult one.

 Maybe it’s been so long you cant remember.

-Because when you know how to manage your empathy, your whole life becomes a sharing of love and you find that you can afford to give, without ever feeling overwhelmed or like you’re trying to give from a place of empty.
+Because when you know how to manage your empathy, your whole life becomes a sharing of love and you find that you can afford to give, without ever feeling overwhelmed or like you’re trying to give from a place of emptiness.

 “The aim of art is not to represent the outward appearance of things, but their inward significance.”– Aristotle